It’s Never Been a More Exciting Time to Work in Water

 Australian Infrastructure Audit 2019

-In states where there are multiple small utilities a number of organisations exist to support cooperation and advocate at the State and Federal level.
+In states where there are multiple small utilities a number of organisations exist to support cooperation and advocate at the State and Australian Government level.
 In Victoria, VicWater, a not-for-profit industry association, acts as a peak association for water corporations.
 In NSW, the Water Directorate offers support to councils on water and sewerage operations, and in Queensland, qldwater provides advice and advocacy to the Queensland urban water industry.

-When we refer to the water industry in Australia we usually means the management of water and wastewater in the major urban and regional population centres.
+When we refer to the urban water industry in Australia we usually mean the management of water and wastewater in the major urban and regional population centres.
 In most states and territories the broader management of waterways and catchments is the responsibility of separate agencies.
 However, the mix of responsibilities can be quite complex with some utilities also being responsible for the supply of water for agriculture and the management of water supply catchments.

 It’s Never Been a More Exciting Time to Work in Water